Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 ## Create a pay desk

-Create at least one pay desk to be able to process any type of transaction via *Venduo POS*.
+Create at least one pay desk to be able to process any type of transaction via *POS*.

 A pay desk can be used in different manners.
 You can consider a pay desk as a physical unit and consequently create one pay desk per physically existing pay desk.
 However, you can also create one pay desk per user, so that each pay desk is assigned to one specific cashier and can only be used by that cashier.
 In this way, you can also create several pay desks in the POS system for one physically existing pay desk.